 The costs of providing the various programs and other activities have been summarized on a functional basis in the combined statements of functional expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Each functional classification includes all expenses related to the underlying operations by natural classification.
 Natural expenses attributable to more than one functional expense category are allocated using a variety of cost allocation techniques.
 Certain costs for occupancy and telecommunications costs including rent, maintenance and utilities are allocated based on headcount.
 Certain costs of the communications department and the information technology department are allocated based on estimates of time and effort.

 Reclassifications

-Certain reclassifications have been made to the prior year financial statements in order to conform with the current year presentation.
+Certain reclassifications have been made to the 2021 financial statements in order to conform to the current year presentation.
+Such reclassifications had no effect on the change in net assets.